tracedelange/tracedelange.github.io/_posts/2021-06-11-modeling-tsp.markdown

 We can think of the graph above as a map.
 Our ultimate goal is to determine the fastest route that allows us to stop at each once.

 For us humans, it's not that challenging of a problem.
 We can easily see that the fastest route would be to start at either the left side and work to the right, or start at the right side and work to the left.
-Keep in mind there is no distinguishment from travlling a route forwards or backwards, these two solutions are equal and therefore are counted as one.
+Keep in mind when traveling a route forwards or backwards on a particular route, the solutions are equal and therefore are counted as a single solution.

 If we were to define the solution to this problem by hand, we could do so by creating a list of coordinate points that we want to visit in a row:
 {% highlight python %}